alexl4123/LaTeXtOoL/README.md

 http://www.eclipse.org/efxclipse/install.html

 IMPORTANT!!!
--The Project will be under developement again in October 2017
+-At the moment it is not clear, when the project will be under dev. again.
+Sry guys for the delay!